zzb66666666x/CGAPI/README.md

 	rm *.output
 ```

 With those files generated, we can add them to the source list of our graphics library project.
 Then the rest of the problem becomes how can we use that parser inside our project.
-Since `bison` enable us to define `C code actions` when some specific grammar patterns are matched, so we can keep track of which variables for the glsl code are `in / out`, which are `uniform`, and which should be initialized by pipeline (by the `layout` keyword).
+Since `bison` enables us to define `C code actions` when some specific grammar patterns are matched, so we can keep track of which variables for the glsl code are `in / out`, which are `uniform`, and which should be initialized by pipeline (by the `layout` keyword).
 For each of the shader inner variables, the parser will automatically generate its own `set / get` functions.
 Our pipeline can control the shader by those interface functions.

-To implement IO functionalities with shader inner variables, we can wrap everything defined in the shader in a class called `GLSLShader` which is a derived class of `ShaderInterface`.
+To implement IO functionalities with shader inner variables, we can wrap everything defined by the GLSL code in a class called `GLSLShader` which is a derived class of `ShaderInterface`.
+We can do it because the grammar of GLSL is so familiar with C++, we can directly treat it as C++ after small modifications.
+For example, if we add `using namespace glm`, the shader can directly access all the GLM types, like `vec3`, `mat4`, and high optimized algorithm like `reflect` and `normalize`.

 ```C++
 union data_t{